GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT website.

 The success of GMT is to a large degree due to the input of the user community.
-In fact, most of the capabilities and options in GMT programs originated as user requests.
+In fact, most of the capabilities and options in the GMT modules originated as user requests.
 We would like to hear from you should you have any suggestions for future enhancements and modification.
 Please send your comments to the GMT help list or create an issue in the bug tracker